 We welcome prospective students to review the information below about Purdue University College of Veterinary Medicine program.
-(Grade, middle, and high school students start here!)
+Grade school, middle school, and high school students start here!

 The Purdue University College of Veterinary Medicine grants the Doctor of Veterinary Medicine (DVM) degree and is accredited by the Council on Education (COE) of the American Veterinary Medical Association (AVMA).

-In Fall of 2020, 1st, 2nd and 3rd year DVM classes follow the traditional Academic Calendar.
+In Fall of 2023, 1st, 2nd, and 3rd year DVM classes follow the traditional academic calendar.

 All DVM graduates are required to pass the North American Veterinary Licensure Exam (NAVLE) prior to practicing veterinary medicine.
 Additionally, each state has specific licensure requirements as dictated by their state’s Veterinary Medical Practice Act and/or their state’s Professional Licensing Agencies.